Vyral/tandra-bowers/_posts/2019-03-15-how-both-buyers-and-sellers-can-determine-a-comparable.md

 Because the volume of sales will rise with the emergence of the spring market, there will be a larger quantity of comparables to work with. **The guideline, Laurie advises, is to pick a comparable price that is as close as possible to the home in question and include that in the report.**

-For more information on this topic or for any real estate-related questions you may have, please feel free to give me a call at 215-680-4652 or check us out on the web at [SuburbLiving.com.](http://suburbliving.com/)&nbsp;We look forward to hearing from you!
+For more information on this topic or for any real estate-related questions you may have, please feel free to give me a call at 215-680-4652 or check us out on the web at [SuburbLiving.com.](http://suburbliving.com/) We look forward to hearing from you!